Complete-Genomics/DNBSEQ_Complete_WGS/README.md

    ```
    ./CWGS run sample.list -module <module_path> -script <script_path> -exec local -debug --use_megabolt false --pfmapq 3
    ```
    Run customized reference with --ref </absolute/path/to/ref/fasta>; prepare all indices etc. in the same directory before run.
+Using the GRCh38 reference from the database building is recommended, otherwise hlala/pangenie/gangstr modules may be skipped.
+When using pangenome alignment vg, reference GCA_000001405.15_GRCh38_no_alt_analysis_set_corrected.fasta is required.

 3. Run settings
     Set CPU